raspberrypilearning/paint-box/en/step_6.md

 ```
 --- /task ---

-The pencil width will now repeatedly be set to the value of the 'width' variable.
+The pen width now repeatedly gets set to the value of the `width`{:class="blockdata"} variable.

 --- task ---
-Right click on the variable display on the stage and click 'slider'.
+Right-click on the `width`{:class="blockdata"} variable displayed on the Stage, and then click on **slider**.

 ![screenshot](images/paint-slider.png)
 --- /task ---

-You can now drag the slider below the variable to change its value.
+You can now drag the slider that is visible below the variable to change the variable's value.

 ![screenshot](images/paint-slider-change.png)

 --- task ---
-Test your project, and see if you can modify the pencil width.
+Test your project and see if you can add code to adjust the pen width.

 ![screenshot](images/paint-width-test.png)
 --- /task ---

-If you prefer, you can set the minimum and maximum value of 'width' that's allowed.
-To do this, right-click on the variable again and click 'set slider min and max'.
-Set the minimum and maximum values of your variable to something more sensible, like 1 and 20.
+If you prefer, you can set a minimum and maximum value of `width`{:class="blockdata"}.
+To do this, right-click on the variable again and click on **set slider min and max**.
+Set the minimum and maximum values to something around 1 and 20.

 ![screenshot](images/paint-slider-max.png)

-Keep testing your 'width' variable until you're happy.
+Keep testing your `width`{:class="blockdata"} variable until you're happy with how much you can adjust the pen width.